annabsta141b/USDA_Food/README.md

 The USDA Food Composition Databases have a documented web API that returns data in JSON format .
 You need a key in order to use the API.
 Only 1000 requests are allowed per hour, so it's a good idea to use caching.

-Sign up for an API key here.
+Sign up for an API key here (https://api.data.gov/signup/).
 The key will work with any data.gov API.
 You may need the key again later in the quarter, so make sure you save it.